StephanosPSteer/AUBRUSHLI/README.md

 A QUICK DISCLAIMER

 I made AUBRUSHLI for me initially after seeing some of the tools of the production process that were catered to only by professional fairly expensive software and then seeing the open source fountain script markup language and thinking ok maybe I can do something with this.
 So AUBRUSHLI at least right now is not at all robust and wants tags in a certain well defined format.
 I mean it shouldn't damage the script but take a copy.
-It obviously does not have a fraction of the functionality of the paid for solutions, nor is it remotely pretty, but it works and I may improve it over time and of ourse as its on github others are free to.
+It obviously does not have a fraction of the functionality of the paid for solutions, nor is it remotely pretty, but it works and I may improve it over time and of course as its on github others are free to.

 INSTALLATION